 It is clear Ryan has the ability to make people laugh, having appeared in comedies Beethoven Saves Christmas (Universal) and My Awkward Sexual Adventure, alongside his work with Hot Thespian Action.
 But Ryan’s solo stage career has taken a more dramatic turn.
-Ryan’s stage credits include The Glass Menagerie, Sherlock Holmes and the Case of the Jersey Lily, and Gone with the Wind (RMTC), Julius Caesar (SIR), and the critically acclaimed production of Angels in America: Parts 1 and 2 (WJT) in the role of Prior.
+Ryan’s stage credits include The Glass Menagerie, Sherlock Holmes and the Case of the Jersey Lily, and Gone with the Wind (RMTC), Buyer and Cellar (WJT), and the critically acclaimed production of Angels in America: Parts 1 and 2 (WJT) in the role of Prior.
 Most recently Ryan appeared in Daniel MacIvor’s The Best Brothers performed in West Vancouver, Prince George and Kamloops, British Columbia.

 Jane is a collector of troupes.
 As well as HTA, she performs with the musical improv troupe Outside Joke, and as a member of the Fufu ChiChi Choir.
 She has appeared in productions with Prairie Theatre Exchange (Little Munsch on the Prairie, Munschbusters) , Théâtre du Grand Cercle (De Bouche à Oreille), Stephen Sondheim’s Sunday In the Park With George as part of the MTC Master Playwright Festival and Noël Coward’s Private Lives (RMTC).
 Jane wrote sketch comedy for CBC Radio from 2008 to 2013 and was also known as a modern etiquette expert with her radio column “Miss Conduct”.
 Jane is currently the host for the CBC Comedy Factory Podcast.

 Founding member Jacquie Loewen has left to focus on her own career.
 But her DNA is and will always be all over the group.
 Just ask any black light.

 As Winnipeg’s current go-to fight director, she has choreographed slaps, punches and swordfights etc. for every professional theatre company in Winnipeg, as well as working in cities around the province, and at Canadian Stage in Toronto.